codership/galera/Docs_tommi/python3/source/configuration.rst

 .. index::
    pair: Performance; Swap size

-In normal operation, a Galera node does not consume much more memory than a regular MySQL server.
+In normal operation, a *Galera Cluster* node does not consume much more memory than a regular MySQL server.
 Additional memory is consumed for the certification index and uncommitted write sets, but usually this is not noticeable in a typical